NicoPANW/Contrail_Cookbook/docs/index.md

 #### Shared

 A VN is defined for a project.
 It means that another project will not see this VN.
-However, sometimes it is desired that a VN is seen by all other projects (i.e. an Internet VN shared for all projects).
+However, sometimes it is desired that a VN is seen by all other projects (i.e. an management-VN shared for all projects).

 Below, we have a new project "Other_tenant", and we can notice there is no VN.